balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 And remember,<br>
 **Necessity is the mother of invention**.<br>
 That adage is not just for the lazy gooses but also for the smart squirrels.<br>
 Don't over engineer.
 Don't over optimise.
-Do what ever is needed.
-Get to the goal and keep getting better.
+Do only what ever is needed.<br>
+First get to the goal and then, keep getting better.

-Let's take a case study to understand the above approach.
+That's an elaborate guide we have here.
+Let's take a case study to understand the above approach.<br>
 Let's start with this simple Little B [T-Nut](/blog/2017/02/21/technical-nuts/) of [reversing a list](/blog/2017/02/26/tnut-reverse-linked-list-pocket/).<br>
+Once we are done cracking the [T-Nut](/blog/2017/02/21/technical-nuts/), we'll revisit and see if we can simply the approach.<br>
-Its' road to El Dorado then!!
+All righty, its' road to El Dorado then!!

 > For a shorter concise version of the above, refer the [quick guide](/blog/2017/03/09/thumbrules-to-crack-a-tnut/)